MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 Make sure your video meets the following requirements.

 * Verify that the content of the YouTube video follows the [Developer policies for the Microsoft Edge Add-ons store](/legal/microsoft-edge/extensions/developer-policies).

 * Turn off advertisements on your video.
-For more information, see [Set your default ad formats](https://support.google.com/youtube/answer/2531367?ref_topic=7072227) and [Ads on embedded videos](https://support.google.com/youtube/answer/132596).
+For more information, see [YouTube advertising formats](https://support.google.com/youtube/answer/2467968?ref_topic=7072227) and [Ads on embedded videos](https://support.google.com/youtube/answer/132596).

 To submit the YouTube video URL of your video: